SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Create the new profile using the dialog.
-Then when you run Selenium Server, tell it to use this new Firefox profile with the server command-line option *\-firefoxProfileTemplate* and specify the path to the profile using it's filename and directory path.
+Then when you run Selenium Server, tell it to use this new Firefox profile with the server command-line option *\-firefoxProfileTemplate* and specify the path to the profile using its filename and directory path.

 .. code-block:: bash